oxylabs/playwright-proxy-integration-js/README.md

 ### Country Specific Proxies

-If you wish to use country-specific proxies, all you need to do is to change the `proxy` `server`.
+If you wish to use country-specific proxies, all you need to do is change the proxy server.

 For example, if you wish to use the proxy for the United States, you can use the following code: